grpc/proposal/A88-xds-data-error-handling.md

   watcher has previously seen a valid resource, the watcher is expected to stop using that previously delivered resource.
-In this case, the XdsClient will remove the resource from its cache, so that CSDS (see [gRFC A40]) will not report a resource that the client is not actually using.
+In this case, the XdsClient will remove the resource from its cache, so that CSDS (see [gRFC A40]) and XdsClient metrics (see [gRFC A78]) will not reflect a resource that the client is not actually using.

 - `OnAmbientError(Status status)`: Will be invoked to notify the watcher of an error that occurs after a resource has been received that should not modify the watcher's use of that resource but that may be useful information about the ambient state of the XdsClient.
-In particular, the watcher should NOT stop using the previously seen resource, and the XdsClient will NOT remove the resource from its cache.
+In particular, the watcher should *not* stop using the previously seen resource, and the XdsClient will *not* remove the resource from its cache.
 However, the error message may be useful as additional context to include in errors that are being generated for other reasons.
 For example, if failing a data plane RPC due to all endpoints being unreachable, it may be useful